AACTA Award for Best Direction in Television

 The Australian Film Institute Award for Best Direction in Television is awarded annually by the Australian Film Institute as part of the awards in television for excellence in direction.
 Prior to 1990, two awards existed and were called Best Direction in a Mini Series and Best Direction in a Telefeature.
-The awards were merged in 1990 to become Best Direction in a Telefeature or Mini Series which in 1991 was renamed Best Achievement in Direction in a Television Drama.
+The awards were merged in 1990 and became Best Direction in a Telefeature or Mini Series which in 1991 was renamed Best Achievement in Direction in a Television Drama.
 In 2004, this award became Best Direction in Television.